A category of noncrossing partitions: Fundamental group

-To obtain the other relation consider the partition $\cS_{ijk}$ of rank 2 having one part $\{v_i,v_j,v_k\}$ and the other parts all singletons.
-Then there are exactly five morphisms $\cS_{ijk}\to\Omega$ giving five factorization squares in $B\cN\c(n)$ which fit into a pentagon as follows.
+To obtain the other relation consider the partition $\cS_{ijk}$ of rank 2 having one part $\{v_i,v_j,v_k\}$ and the other parts all singletons. {Then there are exactly five morphisms $\cS_{ijk}\to \Omega$ given by the binary trees in Figure \ref{Fig (b): five cluster morphisms of rank 2}.
+Each morphism has two factorizations giving the diagram shown in Figure \ref{Fig: pentagon}.}